Monday, December 12, 2011

 "Before Carol was a Carol they were a David, strange but true.
 Make some hard cash and any transexual can become a woman."

-This is broadly speaking the comment someone made about somebody else in a discussion I was part of recently.
-They had it in for somebody whom they didn't agree with on some or other matter, and went around posting articles and comments venting their dislike for them - and in each case pointing out the detail that they were "transsexual", only to later have it pointed out to them that they had it completely wrong - "Carol" as it were, is intersex, not transsexual.
+They had it in for somebody whom they didn't agree with on some or other matter, and went around posting articles and comments venting their dislike for them - and in each case pointing out the detail that they were "transsexual", only to later have it pointed out to them that they had it completely wrong - "Carol" as it turned out, was intersex, not transsexual.

 That is like saying "Joe Soap, who is an Aquarius, is an incredibly bad cook - and therefore all other Aquariuses are too".
-Make sense?
+Make any sense?

 Monday, January 17, 2011